francescogerardomarra/its/modulo26/7_logging_java.md

 ## 7. **Logging in Java Enterprise (Optional but Useful)**
 - [7.1.
 Logging in Java EE and Other Frameworks](#71-logging-in-java-ee-and-other-frameworks)
-  - Logging in Java EE (e.g., EJB logging)
+  - Logging in Java EE (e.g.  EJB logging)
-  - Container-specific Logging (e.g., JBoss/WildFly)
+  - Container-specific Logging (e.g.  JBoss/WildFly)

 ---